Developer Guide

 1. Purpose

 This guide explains how to implement and extend the Portal Backend at a code-level.
-It complements the Architectural Overview and describes how Controllers, Services, Assemblers, Mappers, Repositories, and the Domain Model are instantiated for entities like DataPool (will be added in v2.1) or DataSet.
+It complements the Architectural Overview and describes how Controllers, Services, Assemblers, Mappers, Repositories, and the Domain Model work together.

 Controllers are thin REST adapters and delegate all logic to Services and Assemblers.